James Bond, Sherlock Holmes – Visiting London

 Image is a statue of Sherlock Holmes.
 He looks like he is thinking.
 A friend commented that he looks like Bill Nye.
 At the bottom of his statue it says "The Greatest Detective"

-Me and my husband couldn’t leave London without going to a few pubs.
+My husband and I couldn’t leave London without going to a few pubs.
 I liked how most of the pubs we visited were two floors.
 I liked sitting at a pub and looking out the window.
-I’m usually a beer drinker and I definitely had a few pints.
+I’m usually a beer drinker, and I definitely had a few pints.
 Another drink of choice for me is an Espresso Martini.
 It’s so good.
 I like it because it’s the perfect drink to have after dinner and socialize.
 It doesn’t feel as heavy as beer.
-I kind of knew that going to London, we would be drinking more than we normally would in a day-to-day routine.
+I kind of knew that going to London, we would be drinking more than we normally would in our day-to-day routine.

 Photo is of Big Ben.
 There's a red decker tour bus on the road passing by.

-London was well worth the visit and if I ever have the chance to go back, I would.
-There’s so much to see in London and I figure that if I were to go back, I’m sure I would have a different trip since I didn’t get to do everything that I had on my list.
+London was well worth the visit, and if I ever have the chance to go back, I would.
+There’s so much to see in London, and I figure that if I were to go back, I’m sure I would have a different trip since I didn’t get to do everything on my list.
 I would love to make it to Scotland at some point as well.
-My next post will focus on Ireland as that was the last country we visited on our trip.
+My next post will focus on Ireland, as that was the last country we visited on our trip.

 Leave a comment